 What can a pre-approval do for you?

-“If you can get an offer to the homeowner, it says ‘here is my bank statement and I have enough to cash and good enough credit to buy your house,’” he says.
+“If you can get an offer to the homeowner, it says ‘here is my bank statement and I have enough cash and good enough credit to buy your house,’” says Steven Bogan, regional managing director of Glendenning Mortgage Corporation in Toms River, New Jersey.
 “A pre-approval just helps with less aggravation and less work for everyone in the transaction.”

 What is the difference between pre-qualified and pre-approved?

-Who does pre-approvals, and how can you pick the right lender for this step?
+How can you pick the right lender for your pre-approval?

 What items does the lender need for a pre-approval?

-The documents to get pre-approved are the same documents that you would need to get a mortgage.
-Bogan says the documents usually asked for include:
+The documents for the pre-approval process are the same documents that you would need for a mortgage loan application.
+Bogan says the financial information usually asked for includes:

 - 30 days of pay stubs

-- two months of savings and checking account documents
+- Two months of savings and checking bank account documents

-You will need to provide explanation and documentation of funds that were deposited that aren’t associated with your pay stubs.
-The lender will also need to pull your credit report.
+You will need to provide an explanation and documentation of funds that were deposited that aren’t associated with your pay stubs.
+The lender will also need to run a credit check.